Cardiomyopathy in dogs: Signs, causes and treatment

 Life expectancy

 Sadly, the life expectancy in most cases of enlarged heart in dogs is poor.
-Your vet will advise you on your dog’s expected prognosis, taking into account the progression of the disease at the time of diagnosis.
+Dogs who are younger at the time of diagnosis typically have a faster progression of disease and poorer prognosis.
+Your vet will advise you on your dog’s expected prognosis, taking into account whether congestive heart failure is present at the time of diagnosis.
 Generally, the life expectancy is from six to 24 months.

 The outlook for most Doberman Pinschers is particularly poor.
 In the past, about 65% died within eight weeks of diagnosis of heart failure; however, nowadays medication may prolong survival for up to six months.